Blady-Com/gnoga/README.md

 make all
 ```

-then run the snake demo or tutorials in bin directory.
-There are additional demos in demo directory.
+then run the snake demo or tutorials in bin folder.
+There are additional demos in demo folder.
 Open a web browser with URL like: "http://127.0.0.1:8080".

 See INSTALL for more information about installing Gnoga as a standard gcc/ada
 library if desired.

-GNAT Programming Studio (GPS) is available with 'make gps' which launch GPS with the
+GNAT Studio is available with 'make studio' which launches GNAT Studio with the
 actual values of compiler switches for gnoga.gpr project.
-For the demos: open in GPS the demo/demo_agg.gpr project.
+- For the demos: open demo/demo_agg.gpr project in GNAT Studio.
-For the tests: open in GPS the test/test_agg.gpr project.
+- For the tests: open test/test_agg.gpr project in GNAT Studio.

-See docs/html/user_guide.html to get started (make html-docs).
+See docs/html/user_guide.html to get started (built with make html-docs).
-See docs/html/gnoga_rm/index.html for reference manual (make rm-docs).
+See docs/html/gnoga_rm/index.html for reference manual (built with make rm-docs).

 Gnoga includes a copy of Dmitry A. Kazakov's Simple Components and uses it for http and websockets.
 See deps/simple_components/components.htm for details.